Thistle & Co is an Arizona-based multidisciplinary architectural and interior design studio.

 Founder & Principal Designer

-Born in Uzbekistan in 1992 and immigrating with his family to California, Arthur has always carried an enduring affinity for desert landscapes that echo his birthplace.
-In 2020, drawn by this lifelong connection, he relocated to Arizona, where the desert’s quiet tonal shifts, sculptural horizons, and layered textures offered both a sense of belonging and the foundation for his aesthetic sensibility.
+Born in Uzbekistan in 1992 and immigrating with my family to California, I have always carried an enduring affinity for desert landscapes that echo my birthplace.
+In 2020, drawn by this lifelong connection, I relocated to Arizona, where the desert’s quiet tonal shifts, sculptural horizons, and layered textures offered both a sense of belonging and inspiration for my aesthetic sensibility.

-Before establishing his design studio, Arthur spent over a decade immersed in the discipline of craftsmanship along with architectural and interior design - building homes from the ground up and fabricating furniture with his own hands.
+Before establishing my design studio, I spent over a decade immersed in the discipline of craftsmanship along with architectural and interior design - building homes from the ground up and fabricating furniture with my own hands.
 This experience provided not only technical fluency in construction systems but also a craftsman’s sensitivity to proportion, joinery, and detail.
-Working directly with wood, stone, and steel, he developed a comprehensive understanding of how materials behave - how they age, weather, and reveal character over time.
+Working directly with wood, stone, and steel, I developed a comprehensive understanding of how materials behave - how they age, weather, and reveal character over time.
 This foundation of making cultivated a design approach that is both precise and elemental - grounded in authenticity rather than ornamentation.